dykuang/BCI-Attention/README.md

 # BCI-Attention
-A repository including multiple attentional modules designs for brain signal recognition tasks.
+A repository including multiple attentional module designs for brain signal recognition tasks.
 Scripts should run with `tensorflow>=2.8.0`

 ------